-I wish to Reasons (Please tick one of the following options) Attach Documentation O Defer my course: (Prior to course O Visa refused Visa refusal letter issued by DHA commences) From: / / To : / / Medical Certificate/s (clear indication of unfitted period of study) Suspend my course: (During the current enrolment) Medical Reasons Relationship Certificate (If Patient is student's close family member) Return Travel Itingrary (If student From: / / To: / / Return Travel Itinerary (If student is overseas during deferment/suspension period)
+I wish to Reasons (Please tick one of the following options) Attach Documentation O Defer my course: (Prior to course O Visa refused • Visa refusal letter issued by DHA commences) From: / / To.. / / Medical Certificate/s (clear indication of unfitted period of study) Suspend my course: (During the current enrolment) O Medical Reasons Relationship Certificate (If Patient is student's close family member) From: / / To : / / Return Travel Itinerary (If student is overseas during deferment/suspension period) O Cancel my course: (Terminate the Enrolment Permanently) O Other Compassionate and/or Compelling reasons Supportive Documents infoldwic.edu.au | www.wic.edu.au

-0 Cancel my course: (Terminate the Other Compassionate and/or Compelling reasons Supportive Documents Please use an application form for release of study if you wish to withdraw from the course and transfer to another educational provider within 6 months of the principal course.
-Transfer to another Education Provider tion nent of reasons O Other you planning to do 'catch up' classe suspension?
-(If Yes, please see Course Coordin • O Yes O No or s ator to revise your s tudy plan and a copy must be attached) O Yes Are e you leaving Australia?
-If Yes, please a ator to revise your s tudy plan and a copy must be attached) O Yes Are and e you leaving Australia?
-If Yes, please a complete the overseas contact details below ator to revise your s tudy plan and a copy must be pplication O Yes
+Please use an application form for release of study if you wish to withdraw from the course and transfer to another educational provider within 6 months of the principal course.
+O Transfer to another Education Provider Letter of Offer from another institution Statement of reasons Other Supportive Documents O Other

+Are you planning to do 'catch up' classes to compensate the time lost during deferment or suspension?
+(If Yes, please see Course Coordinator to revise your study plan and a copy must be attached)

+Are you leaving Australia?
+If Yes, please attach a copy of you and complete the overseas contact details below as per DHA requi O Yes O No

+Address:

+Country: Overseas Contact Number:

+VISA INFORMATION: